 If the interest rate changes between the time an investor applies for the bond and the time that their application gets processed, there is the possibility that the new interest rate is lower than the interest rate on the day that they submitted their application.
 In such a case, they will get a choice of accepting the new interest rate or to cancel the application.

 Advantages of Investing in a Kiwi Bond

-Fixed interest rates are lower than interest rates on investments issued by a bank.
-Kiwi bonds offer fixed interest rates, so it comes with a lower risk compared to investments issued by the bank.
+Fixed interest rates offered are lower than interest rates on investments issued by a bank.
+Kiwi bonds however, come with a lower risk compared to investments issued by the bank because they are fully backed and secured by the government.
 Therefore, bonds are a safe investment option for New Zealand residents.

-Additionally, it is a preferred choice of investment for residents because of the relatively stable economy in New Zealand and because the government holds a creditworthiness rating of AA, which is the second-highest debt rating in the country.
+Additionally, it is a preferred choice of investment for residents because of the relatively stable economy in New Zealand and because the government holds a credit rating of AA+, which is the second-highest debt rating in the world.

-Since New Zealand is expected to report positive economic growth in the future, bondholders can also expect to yield positive earnings in the long-term.
+Since New Zealand is expected to report positive economic growth in the future, bondholders can also expect full repayment of their investment.